 Many different types of falling debris have struck NYC construction workers in the past.
 Tools, construction materials, debris, and even other construction workers have fallen and struck other construction workers.
 When something falls from a height, it gains force and velocity as it hurtles toward the ground.
 The injuries that can happen to a worker from an object falling from above can be devastating.
 It can result in broken bones, head injuries and even wrongful death.

 The Occupational Safety & Heath Administration, or OSHA, recognizes this type of hazard as one of the biggest on a construction site.
 OSHA offers regulations and guidelines for accident prevention.
 The New York legislature has also recognized that these types of accidents could be very serious.
 They have covered falling object cases in New York under the scaffold law.
 The scaffold law is an “absolute duty” statute.
 This means that it is there to protect workers in a situation over which they really have no control.
-This duty places the ultimate responsibility for safety in the workplace on owners, general contractors and their agents.
+This duty places the ultimate responsibility for safety in the workplace on owners, general contractors, and their agents.
 This law applies even when the owners and general contractors do not control the actual work.

-But not all falling object accidents give rise to lawsuits covered under the scaffold law.
-Lawyers need to look at the the type of object, where it feel from, whether it was being hoisted, and whether it was secured, when determining whether it is a case under scaffold law.
+However, not all falling object accidents give rise to lawsuits covered under the scaffold law.
+Lawyers need to look at the type of object, where it fell from, whether it was being hoisted, and whether it was secured, when determining whether it is a case under scaffold law.

 Falling object cases can often be complex and it will take time to put all the pieces of the puzzle together.
 Our experienced lawyers will look at your case and give you the answers you are looking for.
 In the meantime, we can help you file for workers’ compensation benefits so that while you are recovering you and your family can be taken care of.
 If you are involving in a falling debris accident in NYC, contact The Platta Law Firm today.